bucomplx/lx496f22/_pages/about.md

 ## Instructional Format ##

-The course meets once a week on Tuesdays; the class meetings will be a mixture of introduction of the week's concepts and ungraded exercises and readings.
+The course meets MWF; the class meetings will be a mixture of introduction of the week's concepts and ungraded exercises and readings.
 Weekly homework will be assigned.

 ## Course materials ##